trevianxyz/abai/_posts/2021-09-18-kazakhs-dance-culture-kara-zhorga.md

 ---
-permalink: /dance-abai
+permalink: /kazakhs-dance-culture-kara-zhorga
 layout: post
-title: "Dance Abai"
+title: "Kazakh Dance Culture and the Origins of Kara-Zhorga"
 author: "Anvara Sadykova"
 author_img:
 author_bio: "Senior Teacher at the Kazakh National Academy of